 Of our waste is reused.

 We are commited to the world and the environment, this encourages us to elaborate innovative proposals and solutions to promove the sustainability of our operations.

 CENGICAÑA – Guatemalan Center for Sugar Cane Research and Training

-The Guatemalan Sugar Association founded the Climate Change Research Institute to create actions that develop adequate processes of mitigation and adaptation to climate change to support the communities, productive processes and infrastructure of the region.
+Additionally, as part of the sugar guild in Guatemala, we founded and work closely with the Climate Change Research Institute to create actions that promote sustainability.
+Supporting the development of climate change mitigation and adaptation processes in the communities, productive processes and infrastructure of the region.